ianepperson/canegt-to-ms/README.md

 Vdd is 3 or 5 volts (2.7 to 5.5) and Vss is ground.

 Since Megasquirt does not support a 0 ohm signal, add in a 470 ohm resister in series with the potentiometer.
-With the Arduino program in this folder, the CLT line will get a 470 ohm signal to represent 600 degrees F and a 10470 ohm signal will represent 0 degrees F.
+With the Arduino program in this folder, the CLT line will get a 470 ohm signal to represent 1250 degrees C and a 10470 ohm signal will represent 0 degrees C.

 ### Wiring